wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

 ```
 {% endraw %}

 The specified replacement string acts like a template, in which Wavefront replaces each variable with the string that represents the requested values.
-If `ts(aws.instance.price)` describes a time series that has `region=us-west-2`, that time series is displayed with a metric name like `us-west-2/mycluster-2c-ha2-i-00e421d1bef7fb88e`.
+If `ts(aws.instance.price)` describes a time series that has a point tag `region=us-west-2`, that time series is displayed with a metric name like `us-west-2/mycluster-2c-ha2-i-00e421d1bef7fb88e`.

 ### Single Extracted Node